By James McGrath

 Offering plans can be a doozy.
 You’re probably not going to want to curl up on the couch and read through all 500+ pages so what sections are important for NYC buyers?

-Schedule A - This is the part you’ll hear the most about and where the sponsor lists everything that’s for sale - every apartment, storage cage, parking space and whatever else.
-Most of the focus will be on the apartments though.
+Schedule A - This is the part you’ll hear the most about and where the sponsor lists everything that’s for sale - every apartment, storage cage, parking space, bike rack, etc. Most of the focus will be on the apartments though.
 For every unit, the sponsor must include -

 An interesting quirk of offering plans is the sponsor cannot sell a unit for more than the Schedule A price.
 If they want to raise prices, they need to file an amendment with the Attorney General’s office to do just that.
 Selling at lower prices is allowed.